Getting Started By Clearing The Land

 That’s me in my greenhouse last September filming a silly video about food waste.
 I’m surrounded by tomatoes, there’s eggplant and peppers to my left, some basil below me.
 None of these things can be grown reliably here in the UK without a greenhouse.

 But a word of warming.
 If you can’t find time to water every day, a greenhouse is not for you.
 If you go away in the summer, someone needs to water.
 All the wonderful stuff you can grow in a greenhouse takes months of consistent loving and care.
 They can also cost a pretty penny, so you only want to go for one if you are really keen.
 But my word our tomatoes are heavenly!
+I had to overcome challenges when the tomato plants got too tall for their own good.

 8) The Traditional Plot

 The traditional vegetable garden is the tradition because it is a cheap, easy and functional way to grow food.
 Their major feature is long rows of different crops.
 In cool climates you expect to see things like potatoes, onions, leeks, beans, zucchini, pumpkin, cabbages, broccoli, asparagus, carrots, beets, kale and corn (they should really be in blocks not rows).
+You will need to know good months to plant the seeds because there are optimal times for each plant.
+Pumpkin seeds for example need a lot of sun.
+You also need to ensure enough time is allotted for them to grow full maturity.

 The spacing between rows is important.
 You want it to be wide enough to hoe for weeds and walk along, but not so wide it wastes precious space.
 A big skill in planting this way is to improve your soil each year by adding compost, manure and drainage where necessary.
 Rotating crops is also a feature of people who take it seriously.